 RockFax have issued updates via a downloadable PDF.

-*We are based at The Olive Branch Guest House.
-Check out their website for accommodation options.
+We are based at The Olive Branch Guest House.
+Check out their website for different accommodation options.

-If you think we have missed anything out, please get in touch and we will be happy to add links here for.
+If you think we have missed anything out, please get in touch and we will be happy to add links.